 The "Drive it!"
 Lemelson-MIT Student Prize

 "Drive it!" will reward students working on technology-based inventions that can improve transportation.

 The "Eat it!"
 Lemelson-MIT Student Prize

 "Eat it!" will reward students working on technology-based inventions that can improve food and agriculture.

 The "Wear it" Lemelson-MIT Student Prize

 "Wear it!" will reward students working on technology-based inventions that can improve wearable consumer products (e.g. clothing, jewelry, and footwear).

 The "Network it!"
 Lemelson-MIT Student Prize

 "Network it!" will reward students working on technology-based inventions that can improve the delivery of products and services through web-based networks.

-Learn more about the Lemelson-MIT National Collegiate Student Prize Competition and begin the application process by visiting: http://mit.edu/invent/studentprize
+Students will be evaluated on their:

+- (1) Portfolio of inventions (for graduate students) and individual inventions (for undergraduates) - (2) Potential for commercialization of inventions - (3) Demonstrated youth leadership and mentorship Category-specific screening groups and a prestigious national jury will select winners based on the aforementioned criteria.
+Winners will be announced in April 2014.
+Learn more about the Lemelson-MIT National Collegiate Student Prize Competition at http://mit.edu/invent/studentprize.
+Email lemelson_awards@mit.edu to let us know about a team of inventive undergraduate students or graduate student who should apply, and the Lemelson-MIT Program will follow up with them.
 CONTACT:

-Shannon O'Brien Lemelson-MIT Program 617.258.5798 lemelson\awards@mit.edu
+Shannon O'Brien Lemelson-MIT Program 617.258.5798 lemelson_awards@mit.edu